Configure Blocks with Fixed-Point Output

 To create a fixed-point model, configure Simulink® blocks to output fixed-point signals.
 Simulink blocks that support fixed-point output provide parameters that allow you to specify whether a block should output fixed-point signals and, if so, the size, scaling, and other attributes of the fixed-point output.
 These parameters typically appear on the Signal Attributes pane of the block's parameter dialog box.

 The following sections explain how to use these parameters to configure a block for fixed-point output.

 Many Simulink blocks allow you to specify an output data type and scaling using a parameter that appears on the block dialog box.
 This parameter (typically named Output data type) provides a pull-down menu that lists the data types a particular block supports.
 In general, you can specify the output data type as a rule that inherits a data type, a built-in data type, an expression that evaluates to a data type, or a Simulink data type object.
-For more information, see Control Signal Data Types (Simulink).
+For more information, see Control Data Types of Signals.

 The Fixed-Point Designer™ software enables you to configure Simulink blocks with:

 Fixed-point data types are characterized by their word size in bits and by their binary point — the means by which fixed-point values are scaled.

 Floating-point data types are characterized by their sign bit, fraction (mantissa) field, and exponent field.